appeltel/PythonConcurrencyTalk2016/README.md

 understanding of functions, classes, and exceptions in Python, but no prior knowledge of concurrent programming is required.

-### Outline (out of date!)
+### Outline as Presented

+- Explain the difference between concurrency and parallelism using the example of cooking a traditional US Thanksgiving dinner.

-- Begin with example task of retrieving animal noises from the slow animals API and printing them using animation.
+- Motivate with example task of retrieving animal noises from the slow animals API and printing them using animation.
 Discuss difference between parallelism and concurrency, need for the latter in this situation.

-- Show threaded example of animals module, demonstrate need for a simple Lock when performing the animation.
-Discuss preemptive and cooperative approaches, desire as application developer to control context switching, introduce idea of coroutines and event loops.

 - Explain iteration protocol in python, `__next__` and `__iter__`
   magic methods, simple example "Countdown" Class implementing